CahBots/cahbot/README.md

 Hold on...

-#### **CahBot:** A bot that kinda sucks but is being worked on every day
+#### **CahBot:** A bot that kinda sucks but is being worked on almost every day

 Better

-#### You can view the commands [here](http://cahbot.pro/commands).
+#### You can view the commands [here](http://cahbot.pro/commands) (Outdated, you have been warned).

-#### **Why is this repo here, you may ask?**
+#### **Want to host CahBot?**

- Well, it's a pretty easy way to transfer code from my PC to my VPS, that's the only reason.
-But if you want, you can use some of the code
+Hosting instructions/steps will come soon:tm:

 #### **Want to support CahBot?** You can support CahBot [here](https://goo.gl/QBvB7N).

-Any donations are greatly appreciated.
-However, donations are in no means required and merely help the owner be able to maintain and continue working on CahBot.
+Any and all donations are super-duper-sdooder appreciated, but aren't neccessarily required.
+All they do is help me continue working on this semismall project :smiley:

-#### **Want to help make CahBot?** Join [our server](https://goo.gl/02ZRK5) and talk with us!
+#### **Want to help make CahBot?** Join [our Discord server](https://goo.gl/02ZRK5) and talk with us!

-While we do not guarantee you can help us develop CahBot, if you join the server and begin talking, being active, and even making pull requests on GitHub, you have a high chance of helping us code and shape CahBot.
+While I can't guarantee you a spot on the CB Team right away, if you help out by doing PRs, helping out in the CB Server, or etc., it'll increase the chance of that happening.

 #### **Summary**

-Well, we hope you enjoy CahBot and think about joining the server and using him on yours.
-CahBot will become a multi-purpose bot with many features in the future created by Cah and his team of developers, so we hope you choose to join in to help us achieve that goal.
+Well, I hope you enjoy this little project of mine, and consider being part of the community.
+I hope to make this a multi-purpose bot with many different commands/functions in the future, and I hope you'll be here for the ride.